- Contributions are tax deductible

 - Savings rates are tiered, so the more you save the more you earn

 - $100 initial opening deposit required

-- $500 minimum aggregate average daily ledger balance, or $2,500 minimum daily HSA balance, requirement to avoid a $2.50 monthly service charge fee
+- $500 minimum aggregate average daily balance between checking, savings and time deposit accounts, or $2,500 minimum daily HSA balance, requirement to avoid a $2.50 monthly service charge fee

 - Free Online Banking, Bill Pay and eStatements